What you need to consider before you delete your LinkedIn account – and how to do it.

 2. You’ll be less visible to colleagues, recruiters, and other professionals

-In addition, many hiring managers and professionals check someone’s LinkedIn profile before meeting them in order to learn more about them.
+In addition, many hiring managers and professionals check someone’s LinkedIn profile before meeting them in order to gain insights and learn more about them.
 LinkedIn can serve as a source of important information that signals your competency or experience before someone has a chance to interact with you.
 Once you delete your LinkedIn profile, people will no longer be able to learn about your work and educational background from your profile.
 This may cause them to be slightly hesitant toward you in meetings or emails until they get to know you better.

 3. You may have a hard time getting in touch with or messaging some people